-Jessica Ryan-Despraz is a postdoctoral assistant at the University of Geneva (Switzerland).
+Jessica Ryan-Despraz is a postdoctoral researcher at the University of Geneva (Switzerland).
 She holds an MSc in prehistoric archaeology and anthropology and a PhD in prehistoric archaeology.
 She specializes in biological anthropology, with a focus on human biomechanics and its influences on skeletal morphology.
 Her research has led to extensive work on Bell Beaker skeletons in order to address questions surrounding prehistoric archery and warfare.

 Drawing on the author's recent study that assessed the bone morphology of skeletons in Bell Beaker burials for signs of specialised archery activity, this book contextualises the osteological findings and explores the evidence for warfare and archery throughout the Neolithic period in general and the Bell Beaker period in particular.
 READ MORE